Epimenides paradox: References by other authors

 The Epimenides paradox appears explicitly in "Mathematical Logic as Based on the Theory of Types", by Bertrand Russell, in the American Journal of Mathematics, volume 30, number 3 (July, 1908), pages 222–262, which opens with the following:

 In that article, Russell uses the Epimenides paradox as the point of departure for discussions of other problems, including the Burali-Forti paradox and the paradox now called Russell's paradox.
 Since Russell, the Epimenides paradox has been referenced repeatedly in logic.
 Typical of these references is Gödel, Escher, Bach by Douglas Hofstadter, which accords the paradox a prominent place in a discussion of self-reference.

 It is also believed that the "Cretan tales" told by Odysseus in The Odyssey by Homer are a reference to this paradox.

+In The Second Sex (1949) Simone de Beauvoir writes "I think certain women are still best suited to elucidate the situation of women.
+It is a sophism to claim that Epimenides should be enclosed within the concept of Cretan and all Cretans within the concept of liar: it is not a mysterious essence that dictates good or bad faith to men and women".